 There is an element of luck and patience to finding fossils.
 There are no ‘Hot spots’ littered with bones!
 Whale Chine area can be good for very large ammonites (but it is usually best after a cliff fall and can now only be accessed from the beach – keep an eye on the tides).
 Atherfield point area has yielded several significant dinosaur finds and is also the location of the lobster beds.

 Hanover point near Compton is probably the best location to find small parts of Dinosaur and other prehistoric creatures – worn bones, vertebrae, and teeth etc. It is best to look amongst the shingle on the beach and in rock pools at low tide.
 At low tide it is also possible to see the three toed footprints of Iguanodon on the exposed flat rock strata (probably best to be shown the first time – they can be hard to spot).
-Beach access now restored at Brook and Compton.

 Also at the base of the cliffs around Hanover are numerous ‘Foot casts’ – these are the solidified material which once filled the deep foot prints left by these massive creatures.
 Bone fragments near Hanover are generally black on outer surfaces with obvious speckled ‘honeycomb / aero chocolate bar’ internal cell structure.